MicheleSottocasa/webCore/README.md

 # webCore
-a fucking http server coded in Java (and a litle part in Json)
+an http server coded in Java (config are in Json), run it with a java IDE (main class is HttpServer.java)